Halibut Fishing off Washington & Canadian Coasts

 harpooner a good chance to place the harpoon in the proper spot.

-The harpooner holds the harpoon over the fish 6”-12” and aim for just behind the gill
+The harpooner holds the harpoon about 6”-12” over the fish and aim for just behind the gill

 cover and the below backbone in the belly section.